ichortower/FontSmasher/docs/author-guide.md

 <td><code>#rrggbbaa</code></td>
 <td>

-An eight-digit hexadecimal representation of the color, using 8 bits for each of red, green, blue, and alpha, in that order (example: `#ccb2a980`).
+An eight-digit hexadecimal representation of the color, using 2 digits (8 bits) for each of red, green, blue, and alpha, in that order (example: `#ccb2a980`).
 Identical to the above format, but also specifies an alpha channel value.

 Alpha value ranges from `00` (0, fully transparent) to `ff` (255, fully opaque).